DancingQuanta/dylos-calibration/docs/sensors/grimm.rst

   c00       0        0        0        0        0        0        0        0

 The data in P contains the date and time down to minute resolution as well other diagnostic information about the Grimm instrument.
-The line beginning with C contains particle counts of small particles from 0.3 um to 2um separated into 8 bins.
+The line beginning with C contains particle concentration of small particles from 0.3 um to 2um separated into 8 bins.
-The line beginning with c contain particle counts of big particles from 2um to 20um um separated into 8 bins.
+The line beginning with c contain particle concentration of big particles from 2um to 20um um separated into 8 bins.
 Both the C and c begin with two digits, the first is the multiple of 6 seconds and second the number of seconds from 0 to 5.

 The flow rate of particles pass the laser is 1.2 l/min.